AdrianoMarra/final_project_mwa/api/README.md

-# Api for the final project
+# API for the final project

 ### 1. create a .env file inside /api
 ### 2. add the credentials to connect to the database